blog

 Orchid Pots

 Orchids typically prefer small pots, especially ones that are made of plastic.
-This is because plastic pots make it easy for you to detach your orchid plants’ roots when you need to repot them.
-You may also want to get special orchid pots, which are different from the usual pots in that they have holes or slats on the side or have more holes at the bottom.
+This is because plastic pots make it easy for you to detach your orchid plants’ roots when you need to re-pot them.
+You may also want to get special orchid pots, which are different from the usual pots in that they have holes or slats on the side or more holes at the bottom.
 These extra slats and holes ensure good aeration and drainage.
 Click here to learn more about orchid pots.

 Orchid Growing Media